 MongoDB cleanup routine

 MongoDB does not free up disk space when data is deleted.
 However, already allocated disk space can be reused by new data.
 There are MongoDB admin commands that can be used to shrink and defragment the database files.
 However, FotoWeb does not automatically run such commands on MongoDB.

 FotoWeb uses the “smallfiles” option of MongoDB to ensure that disk space is allocated in small chunks rather than huge blocks with exponentially increasing sizes.
 Older versions of FotoWeb did not do this, so older installations may have large MongoDB data files which are mostly unused.

 Important: Never delete the database files

 MongoDB is NOT a cache - It is a database.
-Valuable data such as albums, CMS exports and (starting with Feature Release 4) users and groups are stored in MongoDB.
+Valuable data such as albums, CMS exports, and (from Feature Release 4) users and groups are stored in MongoDB.

 Deleting database files causes loss of data that can only be restored from a backup.

 Storing the MongoDB database files in an alternative location

 The location of the MongoDB data files is not configurable per se.
 However, you can create a file system junction point to place the folder elsewhere.